 Blog - TGC News

 Finding a reliable, stable and long-term tenant for your commercial property is important.
-It helps keep your investment safe, secures an ongoing stream of income and may even reduce complaints and build your reputation as a landlord.
-So what should you be looking out for and what else do you need to know?
-Here are five tips to help you secure the best tenant for your investment, brought to you by the team at TGC.
+It helps keep your commercial investment safe, secures an ongoing stream of income and may even reduce complaints and build your reputation as a landlord.
+You’ll also save considerable money in the costs of replacing a tenant.

-1. Carry out due diligence
+Carry out due diligence

-Before you rent out your investment, it’s important to know who you’re renting to.
-Conducting simple background checks by way of application forms, references, credit reports, face-to-face interviews and market or online research can help you reduce your risk and answer any questions you have.
-It’s also essential to:
+Before you lease/rent out your commercial investment, it’s important to know who you’re renting to.
+Conducting simple background checks by way of application forms, references, credit reports, face-to-face interviews and market or online research can help you reduce your risk and answer any lingering questions you have.

 - Review a copy of your potential tenant’s certified assets and liability statements to help determine how solvent they are.